smithc36-tcd/hpc-group/assignment_three/report.md

 <!--Latency of inter-communication:     3.5903784765432594 us-->

 Note: These results are unexpected, it would be expected that the intra-node communication to be faster than inter-node communication.
+The reason for this could be a non-optimal implementation of MPI for the node.
+Out of curiosity, I tried using OpenMPI implementation, but got negative latency for both inter and intra node communication.

 **3. Why the postal model is not the best performance model for communication?**